 How To Become A CASA Volunteer

 The first step to becoming a CASA Volunteer is to attend an information session to learn what an Advocate's responsibilities are and how the CASA organization will support you.
 Information sessions are free and open to the public.
 Reoccurring information sessions take place the first Tuesday of each month at 12:00 PM.
-The meetings last approximately 30-45 minutes and take place on Zoom.
+The meetings last approximately 30-45 minutes.
 Additional information sessions can be added to our Events Calendar as a Training Class nears.

 Submit a hard copy in person to: 2824 Park Ave, Suite A, Merced CA.